weynandk/info_threefold/src/errors.md

 # ..md link
 ..md is used but doesn't exist in the repo.
-# definitions_concepts.md link
-definitions_concepts.md is used but doesn't exist in the repo.
 # storage_overhead.md link
 storage_overhead.md is used but doesn't exist in the repo.
 # capacity_rules.md link
 capacity_rules.md is used but doesn't exist in the repo.
 # performance.md link
 performance.md is used but doesn't exist in the repo.
-# sdk_getting_started.md link
-sdk_getting_started.md is used but doesn't exist in the repo.
 # s3_solution.md link
 s3_solution.md is used but doesn't exist in the repo.
 # mailto:tibor.szpisjak@hpe.com link